scalalandio/chimney/docs/docs/cookbook.md

         implicit val typeclass: TypeClass[A] = implicitly[TypeClass[A]]
         ```

-    since that generates circular dependency on a value initialisation.
+    since that generates circular dependency on a value initialization.
 This makes it hard
     to cache this instance in e.g. companion object.
-In some libraries it also makes it hard
+In some libraries, it also makes it hard
     to use automatic derivation to work with recursive data structures.

-  - semiautomatic derivation: require you to explicitly call some method which will provide
+  - semiautomatic derivation: requires you to explicitly call some method that will provide
     a derived instance.
-It has the downside that each instance that you would like to summon
+It has the downside that for each instance that you would like to summon
     you need to manually derive and assign to an `implicit val` or `def`

     !!! example